AgentNo/87th-admin-bot/README.md

 # 87th Administrator
-The 87th Administrator bot to automate tasks in the 87th Regiment of Foot discord server.
+The 87th Administrator bot to automate tasks in the 87th Regiment of Foot Discord server.

 For a list of features and commands, see COMMANDS.md.

+Want to use this bot for your server or adopt similar logic?
+Contact spammymcjunkmail on Discord or through here!

 ### Current Working Features:
 - DM new members who join the server